 Cost-benefit analysis (CBA) in healthcare is a method used to evaluate the economic impact of medical interventions by comparing costs and benefits in monetary terms.
 Unlike cost-effectiveness analysis, which measures health outcomes relative to costs, CBA assigns a financial value to health benefits.

 This makes it a powerful tool for decision-making.
 By assessing interventions such as preventive care, treatments, and operational improvements, CBA helps optimize resource allocation in health care.
-Understanding these economic principles ensures effective policy decisions that maximize both financial sustainability and patient outcomes.
+Understanding these economic principles ensures effective policy decisions that maximize both financial sustainability and patient outcomes, as CBA enables policy makers to determine whether the benefits exceed the costs, thereby justifying the intervention.

 Key Steps in Conducting a Cost-Benefit Analysis